Meals

 RTVSS: The giving or payment for food and beverages that exceeds three (3) minimum daily wages during a six-month period to the same recipient must be reported.

-The minimum daily wage for 2020 is: COP $29,260.1 or approximately USD $8.65.
+The minimum daily wage for 2023 is: COP38,666 or approximately USD8.

-AFIDRO'S Code of Ethics: there is no value limit, just that meals value should be moderate, reasonable and accessory to the main objective of the event.
+AFIDRO'S Code of Ethics: There is no value limit, just that meals value should be moderate, reasonable and accessory to the main objective of the event.

 Restrictions on where meals can be provided? (e.g. no Michelin-starred restaurant)